 Active members of the City of Farmington Hills Employees' Retirement System earn service credit that entitles them to receive benefits in the future.
 The objective of the Plan is to establish and receive contributions that will accumulate assets during each member's years of employment that, along with investment income, will be sufficient to pay promised benefits after retirement.
-There were 14 new retirees in FY 2016-2017, 12 of whom took annuity withdrawals.
+There were 16 new retirees in FY 2017-2018, of which 12 took annuity withdrawals.